 - Magazines: Do you have old magazines lying around?
 If so, your child can cut out the picture of people, and make a paper doll.
 Or, he can leave the page in the magazine and find faces to draw on.
 These faces can get big ears, mustaches, long hair, etc. bringing out your child’s sense of humor and his creativity.
 Just make sure you specify that books aren’t allowed in the makeover!

 - Building: Drape a sheet over your table to make a “fort” where your little ones can enjoy a hideaway, or take dolls or stuffed animals in to play house.
 Bring books in, too, for them to “read” to that doll audience.

 - Gymnastics: Use masking tape to create a line on the floor.
 Now, your youngster can become a tightrope walker, taking one step at a time, attempting to stay on the line.
 Or, maybe she can hop down the line, while trying hard to stay on the tape, or back up, take a leap, and try to land on the line.
 I’m sure you can think of even more ideas for your child to use that line while developing motor skills in a fun way.

 - While Mom Is Working: Taking dishes out of the dishwasher?
 Let your littles sort the silverware and place them in the utensil drawer.
+Cooking in the kitchen?
+There are many benefits which come from including your kids in planning and making meals.
 Folding laundry?
 They can certainly help with washcloths and socks.